-An extensive complement of tightly interlaced muscles allows the tongue a range of complex movements for chewing, sucking, and swallowing, as well as the vital function of making sounds to produce speech.
-Of these, four extrinsic muscle sets (connecting the tongue to the surrounding bones) move the tongue in virtually any direction, with fine shape changes (such as for speech) the province of four intrinsic tongue muscles.
+An extensive complement of tightly interlaced muscles allows the tongue a range of complex movements for chewing and swallowing, as well as the important function of producing speech.
+Of these, four extrinsic muscle sets (connecting the tongue to the surrounding bones) move the tongue in virtually any direction, with fine shape changes (such as for speech) the province of the four intrinsic tongue muscles.

-Even the ear takes part in the muscular system of the head and neck.
-In fact, the smallest muscle of the skeleton is the stapedius, which measures 1/20th of an inch.
-It is the activator of the stirrup that sends vibrations from the eardrum to the inner ear.
+Even the middle ear takes part in the muscular system of the head and neck.
+In fact, the smallest muscle of the skeleton is the stapedius, which measures around 1 millimeter (1/20th of an inch) in length.
+The muscles of the middle ear contract to dampen the amplitude of vibrations from the eardrum to the inner ear.

 The neck muscles, including the sternocleidomastoid and the trapezius, are responsible for the gross motor movement in the muscular system of the head and neck.
 They move the head in every direction, pulling the skull and jaw towards the shoulders, spine, and scapula.
 Working in pairs on the left and right sides of the body, these muscles control the flexion and extension of the head and neck.
 Working individually, these muscles rotate the head or flex the neck laterally to the left or right.
 Neck muscles contract to adjust the posture of the head throughout the course of a day and have some of the greatest endurance of any muscles in the body.